jmce22/pands-problem-sheet/README.md

 # Pands-problem-sheet: 2023

-This repository contains the scripts I used to complete the eight problem sheet tasks which were part of the assessment for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU.
+This repository contains the scripts I used to complete the eight problem sheet tasks which were part of the assessment for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU. \
+I had some basic familiarity with Python before I commenced this module, having completed roughly half of a 22-hour Python Bootcamp course on Udemy last summer.

 I used VSCode to write my scripts and to upload them to a repository on github for assessment.

 ## Table of contents